 The form of business you operate determines what taxes you must pay and how you pay them.
-There are four general kinds of business taxes:
+The four general kinds of business taxes are:

-- 1) Income tax.
+- Income tax,

-- 2) Self-employment tax.
+- Self-employment tax,

-- 3) Employment taxes.
+- · Employment taxes, and

-- 4) Excise taxes.
+- · Excise taxes.

 See Table 2 for the forms you file to report these taxes.